 Every journey has taught me many valuable lessons that I could never have learned at home and my travels opened my eyes to so many different points of view.
 By living with locals everywhere for some time, I learn about their daily struggles, about the way they perceive their environment and about the many different possibilities to live a happy life, under various conditions.

-It is easy to judge people when you are sitting at home, seeing only tiny fragments about other people’s lives in other countries through the media.
+It is easy to judge people when you are sitting at home, seeing only tiny fragments of other people’s lives in other countries through the media.
 However, once you abandon your narrow-minded pride and leave the place you know behind to discover all the things that you don’t know yet and put yourself into other people’s shoes for some time, you will be amazed how much you and your horizon will grow!

 You will realize that your own home is not the center of the world and that your own way of doing things might not be the best there is.
 That can be very humbling at first, but it will enable you to learn and to grow and to create a life that is much bigger and fuller than that of most people, because you can see beyond the borders of your own garden fence and you will know, how many different ways of life there are for you to choose from.